bcallanan/springRestSecurity/README.md

             replace the filter positioned at.
 It is essentially at the same position as or alongside with.

 In the last update, we had already addressed the inclusion of handling the CSRF attacks by adding a CSRF Token into the headers along with cookie.
-So, that is how the filter got added into our own default filter chain stack.
+So, that is how the filter got added into list of the default filter chain stack above.

 	.addFilterAfter( new CsrfCookieFilter(), BasicAuthenticationFilter.class)